WWE Raw will celebrate New Year's Day with its bruisers and beasts at the forefront.

 By winning a second-chance Fatal 4-Way match and getting past Drew Gulak, Alexander earned the No. 1 contender's spot.
 The high-flyer will now look to shut up the braggart champ and claim his first gold in WWE.

-Rollins and Jordan's evolving relationship promises to be as spotlighted as they hunt for their newly won championships.
+Rollins and Jordan's evolving relationship promises to be spotlighted as they hunt for their newly won championships.

-Itami isn't yet in the title hunt, but he's quickly headed in the direction.
+Itami isn't yet in the title hunt, but he's quickly headed in that direction.
 The newcomer from NXT left Kendrick with broken bones in his face last week.
 He moved on to defeat Jack Gallagher afterward.

 Lesnar's return, meanwhile, will see him advance his feud with Strowman and Kane.